TurtleWolf/MERNqaASSISTANCE/2018/09/25/QuestionLinks.md

 #11 [2 errors cannot set http header after they are sent. post.user is undefined](https://www.udemy.com/mern-stack-front-to-back/learn/v4/questions/5155662 "I need a bit more to work from.. screenshots?
 Copy of 'your' code.. sometimes it's easy to overlook a typo.
 The error message is a good place to start, but debugging is a process, make sure to gather all the evidence.
 It's possible they are the same bug or one is causing the other.. or they could be completely coincidental.
 Make sure to look at all your tabs in postman.
 I didn't notice his switch to the header tab the first time through, I think I was listening, but looking at my other screen when he did it.
 Or you may still be trying to GET instead of POST, I think could give that same error.
 Double check the urlencoded underneath.")

-### I covered 80 interactions during this 2 week period
+### I covered 84 interactions during this 2 week period
-after the first week, I've switched strategies..
+after the first week, I switched strategies..
 Rather than reviewing MERN one section per a day, I've added Modern Javascript From the Beginning.
 I'm keeping an eye on new questions in both courses and updating older questions as I get to that section.
 I still intend to repeat the MERN course, but I had a gut feeling I'd be more useful to everyone involved this way.
 All the questions about the database had responses, I'm making it a point to read through them each anyways.. just in case I have something to add and to gather a more comprehensive understanding of the course and particular student's progress through it.
 On that note, I'm also watching the new questions to field them at a customer service level.
 I may not always know the most technical aspects, but it helps to let them know they are not screaming into a void, and it helps me push my own understanding of the subject.
+The advanced students seem to appreciate your dense and effecient methods.
+The beginners are feeling mislead by the word 'beginning'.
+They want more quizes to unlock the next section and challenges like your 'cardio' videos to see if they understand what you're talking about.
+You might consider stretching the fundamentals section into it's own course and renaming the 'beginning'.
 fyi my paypal is different

 1. [What color theme is being used for this video?](https://www.udemy.com/mern-stack-front-to-back/learn/v4/questions/5027562 "Looks like Dark (default) or maybe Dark +, I don't see a difference when I change between them.")